nautobot/nautobot/nautobot/docs/installation/index2.md

 - NAPALM support
 - Prometheus metrics

-## Install Nautobot
+## Supported Platforms

-Nautobot was designed to be a cross-platform application that can run on nearly any system that is able to run the required dependencies.
-Only the operating system platforms listed below are officially supported at this time.
+!!! note

-### Supported Platforms
+    Nautobot was designed to be a cross-platform application that can run on nearly any system that can run the dependencies.
+Only the following platforms are officially supported at this time.

 Nautobot has been tested and confirmed to work on the following platforms.
 Detailed install and deployment instructions can be found by following the link to each.